IntelAgir-Research-Group/ICSE-SEIP-ROS-Topic-rep-pkg/README.md

-# 🧪 Replication Package for the Paper `XXX`
+# 🧪 Replication Package for the Paper `How ROS 2 Talks and at What Cost: Guidelines for Energy-Aware Topic Communication`

-This repository contains the full replication package for the paper titled `How ROS 2 Talks -- and at What Cost: Mining Topic Communication Energy Use`, submitted to the conference `ESEM 2025`.
+This repository contains the full replication package for the paper titled `How ROS 2 Talks and at What Cost: Guidelines for Energy-Aware Topic Communication`, submitted to the `ICSEP-SEIP 2025`.

 ---